XXZhou25/docker-bsub-RIS/README.md

 ```
 This process allows you to create a Docker image with all the required components for your project.

-Please be very careful about the path to the TensorFlow, especially if we plan to create a conda environment, we should add TensorFlow's path to it.
+Please be very careful about the path to the TensorFlow, especially if we plan to create a conda environment, we should add TensorFlow's path to it to let your python be able to find it.
 Some useful commands:
 ```
 dpkg -l